andrewzm/atminv/README.md

 The file `spasta_UK_study.R` contains the code for Section 5.
 Unfortunately the files are too large to upload on Github so they have been uploaded [here](http://hpc.niasra.uow.edu.au/ckan/dataset/example-dataset-for-atmospheric-trace-gas-inversion) instead.
 We only provide an `R` file for this example, which, however is self-contained.
 The `R` file is named `spasta_UK_study.R` and is found in the root folder on this page.
 It should run without any problems when all the datasets have been extracted and put in a `../data/` folder.
 Obviously this path can be changed within the code to suit one's needs.

 The results of Paper 2 are not as straightforward to compute as those in Paper 1.
 At the beginning of the script one has to choose one of the listed models (e.g., `Box-Cox.uncorrelated`) and set `do_inference = 1`.
-This will run an MCMC algorithm for that model (with the specified number of parallel chains, burn-in etc.) and save the results in the `inst/extdata/spastaMCMC` folder.
+This will run an MCMC algorithm for that model (with the specified number of parallel chains, burn-in etc.) and save the results in a `./tempresults/` folder which might need to be created manually first.
 This needs to be done for each model, and requires a high performance computing environment.
 The results are saved in `inst/extdata/spastaMCMC` for quick loading and analysis and therefore can be loaded using `system.file()` as in the script.

 Versions